TheFuturoHouse.com | Latest Site News & Updates

-There have been several restorations in recent years and I am eagerly looking forward to seeing the end results of another such project.
+There have been several restorations in recent years and we are eagerly looking forward to seeing the end results of another such project.

 Good luck Tim!
-I hope everything goes well.
+We hope everything goes well.

-The Raglan Futuro made the news with its upcoming move in a 010514 article by John Weekes entitled "Spaceship Home Flies Off To Explore Southern Frontier" in The New Zealand Herald.
+The Raglan Futuro made the news with its upcoming move in a 010514 article by John Weekes entitled "Spaceship Home Flies Off To Explore Southern Frontier

-We learn nothing new in the article but it is accompanied by an interesting photo [at left] by Michael Craig which is either photo shopped or used time lapse to achieve a, presumably, "ufo" appropriate effect in the sky.
-A pdf of the article can be found here.
+We learn nothing new in the article but it is accompanied by an interesting photo (below) by Michael Craig which is either photo shopped or used time lapse to achieve a, presumably, "ufo" appropriate effect in the sky.
+A pdf of the article can be found here

-In email correspondence with a local entrepreneur I am told that he Futuro did not sell at the auction March 2nd.
+In email correspondence with a local entrepreneur we were told that the Futuro did not sell at the auction March 2nd.
 That same local entrepreneur is currently working on a possible purchase which, if successful, would almost certainly add another Futuro to the list of those available for rent.
 We will likely know the outcome of that within a week or two.
-Me, I am keeping my fingers crossed all goes well; this would almost certainly provide another opportunity for those who have an interest in the Futuro House to get just a little taste of the "Futuro" experience by renting one for a vacation.
+We are keeping our fingers crossed all goes well; this would almost certainly provide another opportunity for those who have an interest in the Futuro House to get just a little taste of the "Futuro" experience by renting one for a vacation.

 In the listing we read that the property up for sale includes the spaceship, a second dwelling, a large 3 car garage and a brand new 30 year lease.
 There are open viewings February 6th and 9th and the property will be auctioned March 2nd if no one purchases it before then.

 A Waikato Times article by Daniel Adams that can be found on stuff.co.nz

 provides more information on the listing along with a little historical context.